-The proposed House Bill 471 establishes Chapter 764 of the Florida Statutes, known as the "Florida End-of-Life Options Act," which provides a legal framework for individuals with terminal conditions to request medication for a peaceful end to their lives.
-The bill defines key terms such as "qualified patient," "attending physician," and "terminal condition," and outlines eligibility criteria, including being an adult Florida resident with a medically confirmed terminal condition and mental capacity.
-The process for requesting medication involves two oral requests and one written request, with specific waiting periods and the option for patients to rescind their requests at any time.
-The bill also mandates healthcare providers to maintain records and report to the Department of Health, which will publish an annual report on the act's implementation.
+House Bill 471 establishes the "Florida End-of-Life Options Act," creating a legal framework for individuals with terminal conditions to request medication to end their lives peacefully.
+The bill defines key terms such as "qualified patient," "attending physician," and "terminal condition," and outlines eligibility criteria, which include being an adult Florida resident with a medically confirmed terminal condition and mental capacity.
+The process for requesting medication involves two oral requests and one written request, with specified waiting periods and the option for patients to rescind their requests.
+The bill also details the responsibilities of healthcare providers, including recordkeeping and reporting to the Department of Health, which will adopt rules and publish an annual report.

 Statutes affected: